Picovoice/cobra/demo/mcu/stm32f411/README.md

 5. Replace `ACCESS_KEY` in both `main.c` with your AccessKey obtained from [Picovoice Console](https://console.picovoice.ai/)
 6. Click `Project` > `Build Project`
-7. Connect the board to the computer and press `Run` > `Run`, the LED lights up when Cobra detects voice activities
+7. Connect the board to the computer and press `Run` > `Run`, the LED lights up when Cobra detects voice activity
 <!-- markdown-link-check-disable -->
 > :warning: `printf()` uses the SWO connector and the trace port 0.
 For more information, refer
 >